ms/buildtogether.tech/process/index.md

 productive than doing a lot of coding followed by a lot of testing or vice versa
 <cite>Fucci2017</cite>.
 The work log above reflects this: the student wrote
-tests before fixing bugs, and wrote code for the new feature before writing tests, but in both cases switched between the two activites every 15--20 minutes.
+tests before fixing bugs, and wrote code for the new feature before writing tests, but in both cases switched between the two activities every 15--20 minutes.

 </div>